ChibuzoEkwue/HNGx-stage-2-frontend/README.md

 # Movie Box

-To run clone this project locally run the following command
+To run clone this project run the following command

 ```bash